qinyue-is-an-otter/Citation_verification/README.md

-## A pipeline for looking automatically for unrelated citations in scientific articles
+## A pipeline to help verify unrelated citations in scientific articles

 ### Introduction
 This work aims at assisting finding suspicious citations in scientific articles.